allenoleary/allenoleary_posts/Aftermath.md

 Web development: Using graph databases in content management solutions is a niche and new area and one I don't know a lot about; there are multiple technical challenges here that might require relationships with a couple of developers or agency/company sponsorship in order to utlimately achieve the technical capability I need.

 Data and adtech: There are some interesting questions to research in here; Is it possible to alter a facebook profile of yourself by using 'dazzle data'?
 Can you 'pass' a creative work inside an adnetwork?
-Will I need to create my own deep data hooks?
+Can we lever ideas from machine learning and things like automated sentiment analysis?

 Marketting: As this project will be using marketting techniques I will need to understand them better and extend knowledge of analytics, multivariate testing, SEO and other techniques of attraction.